danielpopek94/Crazybaby_landing/README.md

 ## Description
-Website design for a Kickstarter project, when I focused on the aesthetic performance of the site.
+Website design for a kickstarter project, when I focused on the aesthetic performance of the site.

 ### Technologies used:
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=flat-square&logo=html5&logoColor=white)